 To connect to a particular node, type

-console pcXXX where pcXXX is a node allocated to your experiment.
+/usr/testbed/bin/console node-name where node-name is a node allocated to your experiment.

 Serial Console Logs